A booming industry

 - TOEFL iBT® test: 85

 A balance of theoretical learning and practical experience:

-First semester: academic term of 450h and 45 credits, provided by permanent professors of Mines Albi and ISAE and expert practitioners from aerospace industry to bring current knowledge and experience.
+First semester: academic term of 450h and 45 credits, provided by permanent professors of IMT Mines Albi and ISAE-Supaero and expert practitioners from aerospace industry to bring current knowledge and experience.
 The teaching, balancing academic lessons with more applied practice.

-Second semester: Professional thesis in the aeronautical industry or in an academic research lab in collaboration with aeronautical industrial partners, in France or abroad.
+Second semester: a professional thesis in the aeronautical industry or in an academic research lab in collaboration with aeronautical industrial partners, in France or abroad.
 The duration is from 5 to 6 months and corresponds to 30 credits.
-Students are supervised by a tutor from the host organization and from Mines Albi or ISAE.
-Thesis is concluded by the preparation of a final report and an oral dissertation in front of a jury.
+Students are supervised by a tutor from the host organization and from IMT Mines Albi or ISAE-Supaero.
+The thesis is concluded by the preparation of a final report and an oral dissertation in front of a jury.

 The academic course consists of 450 hours of taught modules aiming to provide a deep knowledge of the three main material families used in airframe structures (i.e. aluminum, titanium and long fiber reinforced polymer composites) as well as their related forming routes relevant to aeronautical industries.

 It is also devoted to gain knowledge in aircraft architecture, on aeronautical supply chain specificities, lean manufacturing and quality management required to be able to take over technical and organizational responsibilities in industry.